 Statement (2): Despite only 18% of the ordinary share capital being held by Indigo Co, as we have already discussed, we do not just consider the percentage of equity shares held, but also look at whether there can be an exercise of significant influence.
 Having two out of the five directors effectively gives Indigo Co influence, but not control, over decision making in the company and, therefore, Blue Co is an associate and would be equity accounted.

 Statement (3): Don’t just look at the 45% holding and presume it is an associate without considering the other facts.
-By looking at the ability to appoint directors shows that Indigo Co has four of the six directors, effectively giving them control over the decision making in the company.
-Having control should make you spot that actually Red Co is a subsidiary and, therefore, would be consolidated line by line in the group accounts and would not be equity accounted.
+By looking at the ability to appoint directors shows that Indigo Co has four of the six directors, effectively giving them power and therefore control over the decision making in the company.
+Having power and control should make you spot that actually Red Co is a subsidiary and, therefore, would be consolidated line by line in the group accounts and would not be equity accounted.

 Therefore, the correct answer is B – Statement 2 only.

 Remember that at Paper FA, a good solid platform of understanding the principles of consolidation is required.

 This is because, although we have used OTs to demonstrate how the consolidation principles could be examined, they could also be assessed using the MTQs in part B of the exam.
 Typically this will involve calculating the figures for a consolidated statement of profit or loss or a consolidated statement of financial position.
 You should ensure you have looked at the specimen paper (the full exam amd the additional MTQs) for practice of the fuller consolidation exam questions.
 You learning providers question banks and revision material will also provide further practice.

 Practising full length consolidation questions will help you grasp a better understanding of consolidation.
 It is important to understand how each calculation fits into the consolidated financial statements, and this will also benefit your future studies when you revisit consolidation in your later Paper Fr and Paper SBR studies.